 L-SIP is a program of the Association of Public Health Laboratories (APHL), an organization that represents the interests of public health laboratories nationally and internationally.
 More information is available on this two-page overview of the L-SIP can be found here.

 The purpose of the Laboratory System Improvement Program (L-SIP) is to improve the quality of public health laboratory practice and performance.
 The first step is to assess the strengths and weaknesses of the laboratory system as a basis for quality improvement efforts.
-Milwaukee’s assessment is scheduled to take place on Thursday, May 10, 2018.
+Milwaukee’s most recent assessment took place on Thursday, May 10, 2018.

 What is the Laboratory System?

 The Local Public Health Laboratory (LPHL) System consists of all the organizations that participate in or otherwise support public health laboratory testing and includes those who initiate testing and those who ultimately use the test results.
 In Milwaukee this includes organizations in the city and county and extends into southeast Wisconsin.
 The LPHL System includes all public, private and voluntary entities that contribute to public health laboratory activities.
 LPHLSystem members and stakeholders operate in an interconnected and interdependent way to facilitate the exchange of information, optimize laboratory services and control and prevent disease and public health threats.
 Click here for a description of the LPHL System.

 Why Participate in L-SIP?